desire-del/HTRModel/README.md

 * The RIMES dataset is split into 95% training data and 5% validation data
 * Training stops after a fixed number of epochs without improvement

-The pretrained word model was trained with this command on a GTX 1050 Ti:
 ```
 python main.py --mode train --data_dir path/to/rimes --batch_size 500 --early_stopping 15
 ```